 It was enough, it was more than enough, and the ship had moved.

 Luke now spoke honestly about his concerns for their plans.
 He was not the military genius his father was.
 He had never commanded troops at this level or any level outside his Rebellion fighter squadron, but he knew that using the codes and slicers was not going to be enough.
 If they were to defeat Palpatine, they had to stop the war, not win it.
-The Separatists were commanded by a Sith and Vader could certainly play the part.
+The Separatists were commanded by a Sith and Vader could certainly play the part to give them the advantage they needed.

 Vader was aghast at the very suggestion.
 “I am not a Separatist!” he shouted.